LeeKyoungIl/illuminati/illuminati-client/illuminati-client-jscollector/README.md

 ```

 ## Optional features : isAutoCollect : auto collection feature.
- * When you finished by the step2 that you can collect event data of user by automatically per 15 second.
+ * When you finished by the step2 that you can collect event data of user per 15 second automatically.
  * But if it feel uncomfortable, that it can provide collect event data only once when something request to server (submit or ajax).

 ## isAutoCollect : auto collection feature.